 SIBLING TIES BY PAIGE TALHELM

-Paige Talhelm is 24 years of age living in Baltimore, MD.
-She is currently a student at Johns Hopkins for her Master’s degree in Education of Autism and Pervasive Disorders.
-She is also working as a Behavior Data Specialist at Kennedy Krieger Institute on the Neurobehavioral Unit working with individuals with severe self-injurious and aggressive behavior.
-She hopes to one day create a program for continued education, job searching, life skills, etc. for individuals with Autism after 21.
+Paige Talhelm is 24 years old and living in Baltimore, MD.
+She is a graduate of Towson University with a Bachelor of Arts degree in Psychology and is now working towards her Master’s degree in Education of Autism and Pervasive Disorders at Johns Hopkins.
+She is also working with individuals with severe self-injurious and aggressive behavior on the Neurobehavioral Inpatient Unit at Kennedy Krieger Institute.
+She hopes to one day create a program for continued education, job searching, life skills, etc. for individuals with Autism over the age of 21.
 Please continue to read about her life as Sammy’s sister on her blog: www.sammyssister.com